 Accommodation in Rio

 Ipanema and Copacabana are the safer neighbourhoods to stay in.
-This two areas are next to each other and are perfect if you want to be close to the beach.
+These two areas are next to each other and are perfect if you want to be close to the beach.
 Gloria is excellent for its central location and proximity to the Lapa nightlife district.
+Prices during Carnival are 3 to 4 times higher than other times of the year.

 Rio's metro rail is a great way to get around the city as you avoid the traffic on the roads.
 The subways run 24 hours a day during Carnival.
 Getting to the Sambadrome is easy with the metro rail.
 If you have an even numbered Sambadrome section you need to get off at Praça Onze station.
 If you have an odd numbered section then get off at Central station.
 Both stations are on the orange line.

 Closest International Airport: Rio De Janierio- Galeão International Airport (GIG) for Rio